niklasf/python-chess/README.rst

 performance is critical.
 The goal is rather to create a simple and relatively highlevel library.

-You can install the `gmpy2` or `gmpy` (https://code.google.com/p/gmpy/) modules in order to get a slight performance boost on basic operations like bit scans and population counts.
+You can install the `gmpy2` or `gmpy` (https://pypi.python.org/pypi/gmpy2) modules in order to get a slight performance boost on basic operations like bitscans and population counts.

 python-chess only imports very basic general (non-chess-related) operations from native libraries.
 All logic is pure Python.
 There will always